-Men’s inability to articulate their sexual needs contributes to the confusion over women’s sexuality.
+Women’s dislike of eroticism means men learn to keep their responses to themselves.
+Men’s inability to articulate their sexual needs contributes to the confusion over female sexuality.
 Women can claim to have a sex drive because men never explain what a sex drive feels like.
 Men also never explain the consequences of having a sex drive.
 So women have the impression a sex drive is simply a nice feeling.
-A drive involves both positive and negative emotions but it is also very difficult to ignore.
+A drive involves both positive and negative emotions.
+It is also very difficult to ignore.
 This is the biological imperative.
 It is triggered by physical proximity or virtual images of an attractive potential partner.
-Negative feelings arise from sexual frustration when the urge to engage in penetrative sex cannot be satisfied immediately.
+Negative feelings arise from sexual frustration when there is no prospect to satisfy the need by engaging in penetrative sex.

-Research indicates that single women are not nearly as promiscuous as their male equivalents.
-The vast majority of men engage in sexual activity, even if only masturbation, on a regular basis from adolescence to old age.
-Many women live quite happily without being sexually stimulated for weeks, months and even years.
-Many men travel away from home for extensive periods even when they have families.
-They never give a thought to their partner’s sexual needs in their absence.
-Women’s needs are for affection and companionship, which they often obtain from others.
+Many men travel away from home for extensive periods.
+They never give a thought to their partner’s needs in their absence.
+Women’s needs are for affection and companionship, which they obtain from others.
 Most women are happy to look after their children.
 But if the wider relationship with their partner has broken down (emotional intimacy has been lost) some women may look for another lover to obtain the emotional rewards of feeling loved.